Before You Visit Riga: A Traveler’s Guide to Latvia’s Occupation History and How to Travel There Thoughtfully Today

 This blog post is not a guide born from my own foot tracks on Latvian streets.
 I haven’t yet been (though I’d love to).
 It is born from reading, then research, and finally reflection on what it means to travel thoughtfully in places shaped by trauma, resilience, and long-silenced histories.
 As a traveler and travel content creator, I believe we don’t only influence where people go—we influence how they arrive.
 How you arrive.

-And in Latvia, how you arrive matters.
+And in Latvia, it’s how you arrive that matters.

 “The truth is so hard to bear.
 Not many people are willing to carry it.” — from Shelly Sanders’ Daughters of the Occupation

-This “travel guide” to Latvia is a primer for travelers who want to understand Latvia before experiencing it—not just visually and practically, but historically and humanly.
+This “travel guide” to Latvia is a primer for travelers who want to understand Latvia before experiencing it.
+Not just visually and practically, but historically and humanly.

 The History You Can’t Skip: Latvia Between Two Occupations